ahmedbilal/OSTEP-Solution/Chapter 5/README.md

 ## Question 3

+### Write another program using fork().
+The child process should print “hello”; the parent process should print “goodbye”.
+You should try to ensure that the child process always prints first; can you do this without calling wait() in the parent?

 Yes, It can be possible (although not sure how much reliable it is) to ensure that child process always print first without **wait()**.
 **See my question3.c code**.

 ## Question 4

+### Write a program that calls fork() and then calls some form of exec() to run the program /bin/ls.
+See if you can try all of the variants of exec(), including execl(), execle(), execlp(), execv(), execvp(), and execvP().
+Why do you think there are so many variants of the same basic call?

 See question4.c
 Each variant serves its own purpose (altough they can be interchangbly used with little modification).